IQuOD/duplicated_checking_IQuOD/README.md

-The *cdl file is attached here:
+The *.cdl file is attached here:

 ```shell
 netcdf sample {